 To understand key trends, Download Sample Report

 The United States is one of the major automotive industries in the world, which contributes at least 3% to the overall gross domestic product (GDP) of the country.
-The country has manufactured close to 8.82 million vehicles in 2020, which is about 19% less than the previous year, 2019.
+The country manufactured close to 8.82 million vehicles in 2020, which is about 19% less than the previous year, 2019.
 This decline in manufacturing is mainly due to the COVID-19 pandemic and changes in the supply chains of the automobile industry.

-As of June 2020, the majority of the ~250 million cars, trucks, and buses in the United States were powered by internal combustion engines using gasoline or diesel fuel.
+- As of June 2020, approximately 250 million cars, trucks, and buses in the United States were powered by internal combustion engines using gasoline or diesel fuel.
 With the emergence of electric vehicles, the government has been providing various tax benefits to support the purchase of electric vehicles.